Recursive Decoding of Reed-Muller Codes Starting With the Higher-Rate Constituent Code: Preliminaries

 Denote by $f\left(v \right) = f\left(v_0, \dotsc , v_{m-1}\right)$ a Boolean function of $m$ variables that is written in the algebraic normal form.
 Let $\mathbf{f}$ be the vector of length $2^m$ containing values of $f$ at all of its $2^m$ arguments.
 The binary RM code $\mathcal{R}\left(r, m\right)$ of order $r$ and length $n = 2^m$, $0\leq r \leq m$, is the set of all vectors $\mathbf{f}$, where $f\left(v \right)$ is a Boolean function of degree at most $r$.
 The RM code $\mathcal{R}\left(r+1, m+1\right)$ can be represented in a recursive manner using $|\mathbf{u}|\mathbf{u} \oplus \mathbf{v}|$ construction, where $\mathbf{u} \in \mathcal{R}\left(r+1, m\right)$ and $\mathbf{v} \in \mathcal{R}\left(r, m\right)$ \cite[Sec.~13.3]{Sloan}.
 Throughout the paper, we call $\mathcal{R}\left(r+1, m\right)$ the \textit{higher-rate constituent code}.

-RM codes have the permutation group, which is isomorphic to the general affine group $GA(m)$ \cite[Sec.~13.9]{Sloan}.
-Recall that the permutation group (or automorphism group) of a code contains permutations of the code positions that transform any codeword of the code to another or the same codeword.
+RM codes have the automorphism group, which is isomorphic to the general affine group $GA(m)$ \cite[Sec.~13.9]{Sloan}.
+Recall that the automorphism group (or permutation group\footnote{ The automorphism group and the permutation automorphism group of the code are the same only for binary codes.
+Since we consider only binary Reed-Muller codes, we use the terms "automorphism group" and "permutation group" interchangeably. }) of a code contains permutations of the code positions that transform any codeword of the code to another or the same codeword.
 For RM codes, these transformations can be expressed in terms of Boolean functions as follows: replace $f\left(v_0, \dotsc , v_{m - 1}\right)$ with

 where $\mathbf{A} = \left(a_{i,j}\right)$ is an invertible $m \times m$ binary matrix and $\mathbf{b}$ is a binary vector \cite[Sec.~13.9]{Sloan}.